-How to Measure % Body Fat Percentage from Skinfold
+How to Measure Body Fat Percentage with a Skinfold Caliper

 - The Durnin & Womersley formula is ideal for general population - You have to take four (4) site skinfold test.

 - The Jackson-Pollock formula is ideal for athletes - three (3), four (4) and seven (7) site skinfold tests

 - Software to do calculations and monitor progress.